vsham31/random_code/README.md

-# socket_programming
+# random_programming
-These are the recent random codes written by me.
+These are the recent random codes written by me for archive purposes and future use.